A Guide to Full-Time RV Living in South Carolina

 • Growing RV community: Strong network of full-timers, especially in coastal resort areas

-Can You Live in an RV Full Time in South Carolina?
+Where Can You Legally Park an RV Long-Term in South Carolina?

-Generally speaking, roadside RV parking is prohibited.
+Roadside RV parking is generally prohibited.
 You should only park in designated RV parking spaces.
 You can’t park an RV on unoccupied campsites, and doing so will get your RV towed and possibly impounded.
 Always reserve a camping spot if you want to park an RV at a South Carolina state park.

 South Carolina RV insurance requirements state that you must have a minimum of $25,000 for bodily injuries and a maximum of $50,000.
 You must also have $25,000 in property damage coverage.
-However, you should always check the SCDMV or your insurer for the exact required liability limits for your RV to make sure you have the correct amount.
+However, you should always check with the SCDMV or your insurer to confirm the exact liability limits required for your RV and ensure you have the correct amount.

 Full-Time RVing in Myrtle Beach